TheDim0nu4/Genetic-algorithms/README.md

 This project explores the use of genetic algorithms to solve various optimization problems.
 Genetic algorithms mimic evolutionary processes such as selection, crossover, and mutation to find optimal or near-optimal solutions in complex search spaces.
 The repository contains code for experiments and a web application that demonstrates how the algorithms work in practice on the knapsack problem.
 More information is available in the pdf file

+This project was implemented in the winter semester of 2024 in the subject of HOP (Heuristic Optimization Processes).
+The project was carried out by Dmytro Skrypchenko, Daria Rezvin, Ostap Spas